ibm-cloud-docs/vmwaresolutions/sddc/sd_orderinginstance.md

 *  You configured the {{site.data.keyword.cloud_notm}} infrastructure credentials on the **Settings** page.
 For more information, see [Managing user accounts and settings](../vmonic/useraccount.html).
 *  You reviewed the requirements and considerations in [Requirements and planning for Cloud Foundation instances](sd_planning.html).

-**Important:** Do not modify any values that are set during ordering and instance deployment.
-Doing so can result in your instance becoming unusable.
+**Important:** Don't modify any values that are set during instance order or deployment.
+Doing so can make your instance unusable.
+For example, if public networking shuts down, if servers and Virtual Server Instances (VSIs) move behind a Vyatta mid-provision, or if the IBM CloudBuilder VSI stops or is deleted.
 In addition, do not change the instance name, root domain name, subdomain label, or host name prefix, after the instance is deployed.

 ## System settings

-You must specify the following system settings when ordering a Cloud Foundation instance.
+You must specify the following system settings when you order a Cloud Foundation instance.

 ### Instance name